 On a general note: Ronald Corp did his best in keeping his young musicians in line, through clear, concise and precise gestures, forming a resting pole in Mahler’s emotional turmoil.
 In many aspects, the performance worked out amazingly well.
 Sure (and understandably, from the remarks above), not everything was perfect.
 For example, there were instances if seemingly minor rhythmic imperfections that occasionally led to a slightly “fuzzy” soundscape.

-Also, the acoustic balance in the orchestra often left room for improvement.
+Also, the acoustic balance in the Duet Philharmonic Orchestra often left room for improvement.
 As in the opening piece, the brass section (trombones, trumpets and tuba in particular) sometimes covered the other voices.
 The performance often was (too) brass-centered.

 Some of the wind instrument players didn’t entirely master Mahler’s demanding orchestral score.
 Limitations could be heard both in intonation, as well as in rhythmic precision and coordination.
 In general, Mahler’s score is extremely demanding in terms of rhythmic precision ands conciseness.
 It was too demanding for this type of orchestra, I think.
 One prominent example are the frequent triplets in the funeral march (but these are challenging for just about any orchestra!).

 However, there were some excellent wind soloists.
 One prominent example was the first trumpet, which sets the starting point to the symphony.
 The introductory solo featured triplets that were exactly as deliberately superficial as requested by the composer.
 Also later in the symphony, the trumpet player shone with excellent solos, even if those weren’t (could not be) as autonomous, not as independent as with professional orchestras.

 Some of Mahler’s frequent transitions were maybe a bit problematic.
 But in general, the Duet Philharmonic Orchestra offered a fair performance.